Unfortunately, many homeowners don’t understand the difference between a market value and a bank value but it’s vitally important that they do.

 Update appliances – air conditioning, kitchen appliances, etc.

 Consider a new coat of paint or new flooring

 Update the kitchen or bathroom for a fresh new look.

 So, while we might just have to accept that market and bank values are often different, that doesn’t necessarily mean that you can’t have a positive influence on both of them.

-To find out the Market Value of your home, Naked Real Estate offer obligation-free, no cost Appraisals.
+To find out the Market Value of your home, Naked Edge Real Estate offer obligation-free, no cost Appraisals.
 Book yours by contacting a Naked Agent, today!